Small boutique guest house

 hill walking

 If the views of Suilven and Canisp tempt you to go and get better aquatinted with these iconic mountains, then following an early start you could make your own way to the top.
-Or, join a mountaineering group with a leader, it’s not only safer but it’s also a great way to meet some fellow walkers.
-You’ll be in safe hands with either Far North West Mountains or Hamlet Mountaineering.
+Or, join a mountaineering group with a leader, it’s a great way to meet some fellow walkers.
+You’ll be in safe hands with Hamlet Mountaineering.

-If you fancy a less strenuous mountain experience than Suilven, then Stach Pollaidh is a magnificent alternative.
-One of the most popular hills in the area with a circular path or the choice of walking up to the summit.
+If you fancy a less strenuous mountain experience, then Stac Pollaidh is a magnificent alternative.
 Incredible views towards the summer isles, the surrounding wilderness and other peaks can be had on a clear day.

 Guided Story Walks